ElenaWilliams/Projects/Statistics/README.md

 ### 3.1.
 Two-sample T-test

-I have chosen a two-sample T-test in which the test statistic follows a Student's t-distribution under the null hypothesis [5].

-I have used this test to indentify whether the mean difference between two sexes is significant.
-Taking into consideration the results of Bartlett's test Welch Two-Sample T-test was applied for proteins IL.6 and CSF.1 .
+I have chosen a two-sample T-test in which the test statistic follows a Student's t-distribution under the null hypothesis.
+I  use this test to indentify whether the mean difference in pain sensations between two sexes is significant.

-The results have shown that biomarkers VEGF.A, TGF.beta.1, CXCL1 and CSF.1 have a difference in means between men and women at 0.05 significance level.
+The results have shown that males and females have a difference in means at 0.05 significance level.
 We reject the null hypothesis that the difference in means is equal to 0 and accept an alterantive hypothesis.

-Tests with other proteins have shown no significant difference in means.

-To conclude, women and men with medical conditions causing pain have a mean difference in VEGF.A, TGF.beta.1, CXCL1 and CSF.1 proteins levels at inclusion.
-No significant differences were found in IL.8, OPG, IL.6, CXCL9, IL.18 protein levels.

 ```{r, message=FALSE, warning=F}
 t1=t.test(Pain_VAS~Gender,demographicDB, var.equal=T) # p-value = 0.001774